There's nowhere in Ukraine to hide from the war. This café tries to help people cope

 He himself is from Lyssychansk, the last hold-out town in the Luhansk region that fell to the Russians last week.

 He says his town is completely destroyed, "nothing but fire now."
-Koncharov fled three months ago when there was no more water, electricity or gas.
+Goncharov fled three months ago when there was no more water, electricity or gas.

 Before 2014, he worked every summer as a clown in Crimea, he says.
 Russian President Vladimir Putin took the region that year.
 It's also when the Russians stirred up the separatist conflict in eastern Ukraine.